rachitnigam/rachitnigam.com/content/post/transpiler.md

 This is exactly what compiler frontends do as well: they transform a large surface area of syntax into a smaller language and a lot of operations are simple *syntactic sugar* which can be represented using other, more foundational primitives in the language.
 For example, in the Rust compiler, the mid-level representation (MIR) does away with features like `if`-`let` by compiling them into `match` statements.
 In fact, `clippy`, a style suggestion tool for Rust, *implements this as source-to-source transformation*: if you have [simple `match` statements in your program][single-match] in your program, Clippy will suggest a rewrite to you.

-## Lie #5: Transpilers are not Compilers

-People seemed to scared of compilers and resort to claims like "I don't want something as complex", or "string interpolation is good enough".
-This is silly.
-Anyone who has built one of these "transpilers" knows that inevitably, they get complex and poorly maintained precisely because of the delusion that they aren't doing something complex.

-Programming languages are not just syntax, they have semantics too and pretending that you can get away with just manipulating the former is silly.
+Compilers already do things that "transpilers" are supposed to do.
+And they do it better because they are built on the foundation of language semantics instead of syntactic manipulation.

-## Lie #6: *Compilers* only Target Machine Code
+## Lie #5: *Compilers* only Target Machine Code

 This one is interesting because instead of defining the characteristics of a "transpiler", it focuses on *restricting* the definition of a compiler.
 Unfortunately, this one too is wrong.
 The term is widely used in many contexts where we are not generating assembly code and instead generating bytecode for some sort of virtual machine.
 For example, the JVM has an ahead-of-time compiler from Java source code to the JVM bytecode and another just-in-time compiler to native instructions.
 These kinds of multi-tier compilation schemes are extremely common in dynamic languages like JavaScript as well.

+## Lie #6: Transpilers are not Compilers

+People seemed to scared of compilers and resort to claims like "I don't want something as complex", or "string interpolation is good enough".
+This is silly.
+Anyone who has built one of these "transpilers" knows that inevitably, they get complex and poorly maintained precisely because of the delusion that they aren't doing something complex.

+Programming languages are not just syntax, they have semantics too and pretending that you can get away with just manipulating the former is silly.

 *Edit (08/16/23): This post generated some discussion on [Lobsters][] but because I am not a member, so I've rebutted some claims right here.*